This article will answer some frequently asked questions about the NBN.

 You can decide to keep your landline using the existing copper connection, until either 18 months passes from the time the NBN is installed in your area (for fibre-optic customers), or indefinitely if you are on fixed wireless or satellite.

-For those on fibre-optic or fixed wireless NBN plans, you can choose to make all your calls over an iiNet Netphone product, a great value VoIP (Voice over IP) service that allows you to make cheap, high-quality phone calls over your internet connection.
+For those on fibre-optic or fixed wireless NBN plans, you can choose to make all your calls over Netphone, a great value VoIP (Voice over IP) service that allows you to make cheap, high-quality phone calls over your internet connection.

 The timeframes for NBN installation can vary depending on a number of factors including;